Once upon a time

 For the way he looked at her, always searching,

-And finding something that HE didn’t know exist,
+And finding something that he didn’t know existed,

 The way he sulked with his eyes narrowed